Richard Walsh (Australian publisher): Angus & Robertson (1972 – 1986)

 In 1972 Walsh was appointed as chief executive of the major Australian publishing and bookselling firm Angus & Robertson (A&R).
 During his 14-year tenure Walsh promoted a strategy of mass market books (in areas such as self-help, health and Australiana) in a successful attempt to improve the financial fortunes of the firm.

 The task that faced Walsh when he first arrived at Angus & Robertson was daunting.
 "While still recognisable as a former leviathan, [the firm] was in fact close to death," he recounted in a case study published in 2006.

-By dint of many innovations, such as concentrating on general publishing rather than both general and educational publishing, reining in maverick editors with their own pet publishing programs, introducing a number of seductively designed book series, offering sale-or-return conditions to booksellers, publishing attractive books for younger readers, and pioneering the novelization of Australian book and film series, Walsh built A&R into "a highly profitable company and by far the most prolific publisher of Australian books."
+Walsh concentrated on only general publishing rather than both general and educational publishing, reined in maverick editors with their own pet publishing programs, introduced a number of seductively designed book series, offered sale-or-return conditions to booksellers, published attractive books for younger readers, and pioneered the novelization of Australian book and film series.
+As a result, Walsh was credited with building A&R into "a highly profitable company and by far the most prolific publisher of Australian books."

 He has wryly noted that while doing so he had received a chilly welcome from the establishment of the Australian publishing world:

 The thirty-something hyperactive Wunderkind ... had neither gravitas nor political conservatism to recommend him, and appeared to have undergone a tact bypass.
 Every change and every innovation at the new A&R was greeted with howls of disbelief and rage.